Learn more at https://firstlightlearningjourney.net

 Is there hope....

 To reach that hope, we need to create a reliably safe place for culture change within the conservation movement.
+We hope our shared narrative about place can grow over time as result of successful projects.
 First Light helps Maine conservationists to grow and exercise their cultural competency muscles through exploring Wabanaki history, the history of colonization and indigenous land loss, and the meaning and value of decolonizing conservation.
 If our conservation movement can focus its attention on expanding Wabanaki access to land and water, which is dependent on key leaders and organizations discussing colonization and the role of land conservation to decolonization, we will have created a practical place to begin a much-needed long-term dialogue in conservation on race, power and privilege.
+Read more about the case for land justice and First Light in this presentation I gave at the New York State Land Trust Conference.

 Members of First Light Learning Journey are the four Wabanaki Tribes plus interested individual tribal members and the program directors, senior staff, board members, and land managers for Maine’s largest conservation groups.